 You want the gallery wall to have a personality and feel that it’s been collected over time.
 By mixing and matching frames, as well as incorporating illustrations, paintings, prints and 3-D objects (like a juju feather hat, skateboard or sconce), you create an eclectic, lived-in feel.

 Save yourself some sanity and gather all of the tools you’ll need to see the project from start to finish.
 That includes: a hammer, nails, level, tape measurer, pencil & eraser, blue painter’s tape, a small notebook (which is helpful for writing down the measurements of the art) and a screwdriver.

 Simply Framed is genius and sells a ready-to-use tool kit (only $39), which contains everything you’ll need to do the job right, all in a durable carryall that won’t take up too much room in, if you’re anything like me, is an already overstuffed garage or closet.

 Check out a few of the best flower vases and vessels below.
 We included a wide variety of styles and vibes that look just as pretty on your coffee table as they do on your bookshelf vignette.
-And if getting fresh blooms isn’t in the cards this week and every week (believe me, I know it can’t always be!), these vases of faux peonies (here, here and here) are always, always a beautiful option too.
+And if getting fresh blooms isn’t in the cards this week and every week, these vases of faux peonies seen here, here and here are always, always a beautiful option too.
 Cheers, Kat

 I’ve always loved the idea of pitchers as vases for flowers, especially when they have an antique feel to them.
 (They’re also easy to find at an affordable price when found at vintage stores and estate sales!)
 This decorative silver pitcher is a lovely option for a small bunch of wildflowers.